gamesbook/protograf/docs/source/overview.rst

    Python is *not* a speedy language, but its still fast enough to use for **protograf**

+**protograf** uses various supporting Python packages; the most important of these is *ReportLab* which supports the creation of vector graphics in a PDF document.

 **protograf** is designed such that you *don’t* need to know how to program in Python in order to use it; but if you *are* a Python